-Responsibilities Chief Financial Officer and Company Secretary financial experience, leading finance functions in senior finance roles within ASX listed and private organisations.
+Tim commenced at Acrux as Chief Financial Officer and Company Secretary in October 2016.
+He has extensive financial experience, leading finance functions in senior finance roles within ASX listed and private organisations.
 Tim worked with Vix Technology and Mayne Pharma (before its acquisition by Hospira).
 His experience spans a range of industry sectors including information technology, pharmaceuticals, automotive manufacturing and health services.
 Prior to joining Acrux Tim was the Group Chief Financial Officer at Vix Technology for 10 years where his responsibilities included financial management, corporate governance, supporting strategic planning and commercial activities, M&A activities and capital raising.
 Tim commenced his career at Pannell Kerr Forster (chartered accountants) in 1993.
 His clients included ASX listed and private entities.
 He commenced with Mayne in 1998 and held a number of positions within the corporate office and treasury division.
 Tim is a Chartered Accountant.